spacecloud-io/space-docs/content/storage/database/data-modelling/relations.md

 The above query will join the customer and address table on the backend with the condition - `customer.id == address.customer_id`.
 This condition is described by the arguments - `table`, `from` and `to` of the `@link` directive.

+> **You should use the [Native SQL joins](/storage/database/queries/joins#native-sql-joins) via Space Cloud's GraphQL API wherever possible as they are far more performant than the one described above.**

 **Foreign Key:**